Write your book in Reedsy Studio. Try the beloved writing app for free today.

 That's an interesting approach, Sophia - to leave research for your revision or rewriting phase.
 It makes a lot of sense as you can always correct anything factually incorrect then.
 Thank you for reading our articles and sharing your thoughts.

-Yay, I’m so excited you included my favorite, Lois McMaster Bujold (Vorkosigan Saga is the best, and it’s so hard to believe she set up those worlds as she went along… with a typewriter)!
+Yay, Iā€™m so excited you included my favorite, Lois McMaster Bujold (Vorkosigan Saga is the best, and itā€™s so hard to believe she set up those worlds as she went alongā€¦ with a typewriter)!
 It may be time for me to revisit her work.
+Iā€™m still in first draft mode and mostly a pantser.
+I wonder if itā€™s more typical of a first-time writer and less typical of someone more experienced (presumably knowing what theyā€™re doing a little more, as I hope to, eventually).
+Iā€™m glad that people may be beginning their writing journeys with your words of wisdom, Jordan.

 Thank you, Margriet.
 I thought of your introducing me to that term for Bujold's approach when I wrote that.
 I'm looking forward to tackling my TBR pile properly (should I start with her Vorkosigan Saga?).
 I think your theory is likely true, being a pantser is how I imagine most people start out.
 I've seen a few authors make the switch simply because it can take much longer with all the rewriting.
 I think both approaches are useful, since freewriting doesn't stifle loose association.
 That's too kind, thank you!